Give the Gift of Music

 instruments, so I wanted him to have this," she says.

-screamed at McKown: "She said
+instructor all but screamed at McKown:

-that his first introduction to
+"She said that his first introduction to

 music should be something he wants.
-She

-should be happy and that his first introduction to music should
+She stressed that he should be happy and that his

-be something he's interested in."
+interested in."

 Martin

-took lessons from Suzuki for three years in Pittsburgh
+took lessons from Suzuki for three years in Pittsburgh before

-before moving to New York.
-He is
+moving to New York.
+He is now a

-in his elementary school's orchestra.
-Martin's
+second-year violinist in his elementary school's orchestra.

-brother, Connor, takes piano lessons.
-"I
+Martin's younger brother, Connor, takes piano lessons.

-is to play together," McKown says.
+"I think their mission is to play together," McKown says.

-the right music instructor for your child is one of the
+Finding the right music instructor for your child is one of the

 most important jobs for parents.
-"You

-have to have the right
+"You have to have the right rapport with the teacher,"

-rapport with the teacher," Roxanne Baugh says.
+Roxanne Baugh says.